 In Soul Reaver 2 Raziel had to locate four different forges, created by the Ancient Vampires.
 Each one was "purpose-built to enhance the Reaver with [an] elemental power".
 Each forge was an elaborate puzzle, which Raziel had to solve to earn the elemental upgrade.
 Once the Reaver had been imbued with an element, it retained that power until Raziel entered the Spectral Realm.
 However, he could re-imbue the blade at any time by bathing it in an elemental font.
 Each elemental Reaver (Dark, Light, Air and Fire) had different strengths and characteristics.

-The game still takes place in Nosgoth but this time you get to see the world from different moments in time.
+The game still takes place in Nosgoth but this time you get to see the world from different moments in time on top of differences found in the spirit realm.
 No longer does the entire game take place in a land destroyed by time and neglect.
 You now get to see what Nosgoth looked like before the Vampires dominated the land.
 You also get to view the Pillars before their complete destruction.

 Due to jumping around in time the game doesn't have a defining look like the post apocalyptic Soul Reaver.
 You get to see multiple areas at different stages of growth and destruction.
 The concept gives the world a whole new edge and drives home how just a few decisions can change everything for the worse... or better depending on your end goals.